These are the new rules of giving

 How can nonprofits survive the pandemic?
 On June 30, as part of the Fast Company Impact Council—an invitation-only group of leaders across industries—one breakout group considered the question.
 One potential answer: helping corporations understand the business case for supporting nonprofits even in a recession.
 An excerpt of the roundtable discussion follows.

-Led by Fast Company senior staff writer Elizabeth Segran, the group included, in alphabetical order, Kara Barnett, the executive director of the American Ballet Theater; Tory Burch, executive chairman and chief creative officer, Tory Burch, LLC, and founder, Tory Burch Foundation; Scott Harrison, founder and CEO of Charity:Water; Tricia Kenney, chief communications officer of the Truth Initiative; Susan McPherson, founder and CEO of McPherson Strategies; Laurie Schalow, chief corporate reputation officer of Chipotle; Dave Stangis, CEO of 21C Impact; and Sheel Tyle, CEO of Amplo.
+Led by Fast Company senior staff writer Elizabeth Segran, the group included, in alphabetical order, Kara Barnett, the executive director of the American Ballet Theater; Tory Burch, executive chairman and chief creative officer, Tory Burch, LLC, and founder, Tory Burch Foundation; Scott Harrison, founder and CEO of Charity:Water; Tricia Kenney, chief communications officer of Truth Initiative; Susan McPherson, founder and CEO of McPherson Strategies; Laurie Schalow, chief corporate reputation officer of Chipotle; Dave Stangis, CEO of 21C Impact; and Sheel Tyle, CEO of Amplo.

 Scott Harrison: I have a bit of a bearish view on philanthropy, and I think over the next 12 to 18 months, we’re going to see a lot of great charities go under and run out of cash.
 I think the optimism that serves us as social entrepreneurs well 95% of the time could actually be the thing that dooms many social entrepreneurs in what I think are going to be really uncertain economic times.
 I have a lot of experience fundraising.
 And I will say that uncertainty is one of the worst things in fundraising . . .
 My question is, if things go bad for the next couple of years, how could corporate philanthropy support many of these charities?
 Or, how could corporate philanthropy not just be the first thing that’s cut, but more deeply ingrained?